jdoleary/Spellmasons/docs/CriticalPath.md

 # Parallel Focuses
 - Record Trailer and start marketing
     - trailer should be more zoomed in
+- Record and Produce "end cap" video.
+A short 5-10 second end cap for videos to intro the game and tell people where to find it
 # Desired Schedule
   - (e) UI
   - (m) Marketing